MartinEesmaa/VVCEasy/VVC.md

 * Supports presets from ultrafast to placebo like x264 presets, however it is recommended to use from faster to slower to avoid VVC decoding fail issue.
 * Lossless encoding is not recommended due decoding fail.

+For Windows ME/2000 to Windows XP users, please use command argument `--no-cpuid` to disable runtime CPU optimizations to avoid errors.
+Use i386 architecture binary of uvg266.

 ## OpenVVC (VVC decoder open license)

 OpenVVC is another VVC decoder library licensed under LGPLv2.1.